 Budget Advisory Committee

 School support taxes are among the resources considered in BAC meetings.
 Under the direction of the Superintendent, the Budget Advisory Committee reviews the financial health of the District’s General Fund budget (more…), shares information with constituent groups, and makes recommendations for Board consideration in the budget development process.
 Meetings are public and held 5-6 times per year in the District Office Board Room.
-Those interested in attending may contact Sandy Spiker in the Superintendent’s office at su.ac1498163010.21k.1498163010tnomd1498163010eip@r1498163010ekips1498163010s1498163010 or visit the PUSD website for a list of dates and times and more information.
+Budget Advisory Committee meetings are open to the public.
+If you would like to serve on the committee, please contact the Superintendent’s office.
+Budget Advisory Committee meetings are listed here.